Israeli forces raid a West Bank hospital, killing three Palestinians

 The head of surgery at Ibn Sina Hospital, Dr. Tawfiq al-Shawbaky, told NPR that the man was a patient, paralyzed and using a wheelchair.

-The hospital said that its CCTV footage showed armed Israeli gunmen dressed as hospital staff and Arab civilians.
+The hospital said that its CCTV footage showed armed Israeli gunmen dressed as hospital staff and Arab civilians, which the Israeli military confirmed to NPR.

 "They raided one of the floors in the hospital and attacked the hospital staff," al-Shawbaky said.
 "They raided one of the patients' rooms and killed him, and the people who were in the room with him, his brother and friend."